limacat76/Clx79/README.md

 ## Version History

+2020 06 20 Completed the Ascii 7-Bit characters for Chargen

 2020 06 13 Now the program can read a file with the instructions on how to load the content in ram.

 2020 06 09 First implementation of the video chip.